Connect with us

 ABSTRACT

-This system could be used also to repair deforestation and urbanization, natural disaster space, etc. Guerrilla Permaculture, based on the Permaculture Design Manual by Bill Mullison is a new work in very much the opposite direction of the heavy-duty take-over land destruction that has become our current agriculture model.
-It culturally seems certain to be alternative thinking as odd as that is; because it is a clear natural and completely nature-based concept.
-Should it not be alternative, and be mainline; being it is the most in-line with nature concept also in the Carbon Removal discussion – pretty significantly if not completely solve the issue.
+This multidisciplinary Guerrilla Permaculture system could also be used to repair deforestation and urbanization, natural disaster space, etc. Guerrilla Permaculture, based on the Permaculture Design Manual by Bill Mullison is a new work in very much the opposite direction of the heavy-duty take-over land destruction that has become our current agriculture model [monoculture].

 In simple terms; a trail system in nature where a network of small permaculture food installations and specialized land enhancements would be installed to provide a global network of better food production as well as increased carbon conversion.
 This system could leave a cancerous behavior and footprint creating a system to begin to create a healthy behavior and carbon-reducing footprint now regardless of land ownership (the myth that man created land) and other essential holdbacks to mankind and natural human evolution.